BimmerGestalt/AAIdrive/README.md

 Limitations
 -----------

+This project replicates some of the features of Android Auto using the IDrive interface, using the same APIs that Android Auto uses to talk to the music apps.
+It cannot currently provide more advanced Android Auto features, such as:

+  - Integration with the car's Voice Assistant button
+  - Screen-casting of arbitrary phone apps to the car (Google Maps, Waze, or any other apps)
+  - Displaying the original Android Auto interface at all

 Due to the unofficial reverse-engineered nature of this project, it has some limitations:

   - The main menu entries' icons and text can't be altered, and so do not look exactly correct